ksoze84/useStateHandler/README.md

 ## Get the instance with getHandler()

-You can get the instance of your Handler using getHandler() utility method, mainly for two things:
+Get the instance of your Handler using getHandler() utility method.
+This method is not a hook, so it never triggers a new render.

+Yuo can use this method mainly for two things:
 * To use handler actions without triggering re-renders in "control-only" components
 * To use the handler outside react

 ```tsx
 class CountHandler extends StateHandler<number> {